DanPurdy/connect4/README.md

 connect4
 ========

-A conenct 4 style game in javascript
+A connect 4 style game in javascript